 There were enough children in 1913 to form a new school district and open the school.
-Within the next year a post office and store were opened.
-Fertile land with quantities of water upon it rock about these changes in Summit Valley.
+Within the next year, a post office and store were opened.
+Fertile land with quantities of water upon it brought about these changes in Summit Valley.

-At the present time and option is held on the holdings of the Arrowhead Reservoir and Power Company, to be closed within the next eight months.
+At the present time, an option is held on the holdings of the Arrowhead Reservoir and Power Company, to be closed within the next eight months.
 This land is to be sold with the water rights, for the purpose of irrigating 100,000 acres of land in the Victor Valley changing it into a great garden.

 San Bernardino looks upon this great undertaking with interest.
-It will mean much to that city since this section in San Bernardino are connected by a automobile and railroad.
+It will mean much to that city since this section in San Bernardino is connected by an automobile and railroad.